pranshugaba/hugo-website/content/maths/a-topology-of-infinite-games/index.md

 featured: false
 ---

 I recently read a 1953 paper on _Infinite Games with Perfect Information_ by Gale and Stewart[^1].
-In this paper, they look at two-player games played in turns that may potentially go on for infinitely many turns.
+The paper looks at two-player turn-based games and tries to characterise games in which one of the players has a winning strategy.

-Perfect information means that no information is hidden from the players: both players know the rules and the state of the game at all times.
+They only consider games with perfect information.
+No information is hidden from the players: both players know the rules and the state of the game at all times.

 ## The Setup